react4j/react4j/docs/_docs/faq.md

 To avoid this scenario impacting users of React4j, the library manually exports the components to native code.
 Users of the library are free to use `@JsType(isNative = false)` and control it through the normal means but this should not impact the correctness of the React4j <=> react integration.
+The amount of code that is manually exported to Javascript has been minimized and is mostly restricted to the equivalent of static class properties in ES6.